Rectilinear Planarity of Partial 2-Trees: Rectilinear Planarity Testing of Partial 2-Trees

-We now describe how to handle the different types of constraints of $B_j$ in order to perform a constrained rectilinear planarity testing on $B_j$.
-For each cutvertex $c'$ of $B_j$ such that there is a reflex-angle constraint or an external reflex-angle constraint on $c'$, we enhance $B_j$ with a gadget, called a \emph{reflex-angle gadget} for $c'$, depicted in \cref{appfi:gadgets}.
-It consists of two vertices $u$ and $v$, each subdividing one of the two edges incident to $c'$ in $B_j$, and of two edge-disjoint paths connecting $u$ and $v$, one having length two and the other having length four.
-Call $B'_j$ the block resulting from $B_j$ after the addition of all reflex-angle constraints (including the external-reflex-angle constraint if any). $B'_j$ is still an SP-graph and each cutvertex $c'$ with a reflex-angle constraint gadget is forced to have a reflex angle in any rectilinear representation of the block.
+\begin{itemize} \item \textsf{Step~1}.
+For each cutvertex $c'$ of $B_j$ such that we need to impose on $c'$ either a reflex-angle constraint or an external reflex-angle constraint in some configuration, we enhance $B_j$ with a gadget, called a \emph{reflex-angle gadget} for $c'$, depicted in \Cref{fi:angle-constraints-a,fi:angle-constraints-b}.
+It consists of two vertices $u$ and~$v$, each subdividing one of the two edges incident to $c'$ in $B_j$, and of two edge-disjoint paths connecting $u$ and $v$, one having length two and the other having length four.
+Call $B'_j$ the block resulting from $B_j$ after the addition of all these reflex-angle gadgets. $B'_j$ is still an SP-graph and each cutvertex $c'$ with a reflex-angle constraint gadget will be forced to have a reflex angle in any rectilinear representation of the block.
+Indeed, since a rectilinear representation has no edge bends and since $u$ and $v$ have degree four, the shape of the reflex-angle gadget is necessarily a rectangle whose corners are its four degree-2 vertices, and $c'$ is necessarily inside this rectangle and has an angle of $270^\circ$ (see \Cref{fi:angle-constraints-c}).
 Also, since each reflex-angle gadget consists of a constant number of nodes and edges, the size of $B'_j$ is linear in the size of $B_j$.
 From a rectilinear representation of $B'_j$ we will obtain a constrained rectilinear representation of $B_j$ by simply ignoring the reflex-angle gadgets (once we have possibly exchanged the identity of $c'$ with the degree-2 vertex of the path of the gadget having length two).